 1- Syrian talent prefer to get paid per scene instead of hours.

-2- On average, there is 200 scenes in a 100 min Indian movie and an average of 15 main actors in each movie.
+2- On average, there are 200 scenes in a 100 min Indian movie and an average of 15 main actors in each movie.

 3- Client likes to go with a fixed price per movie when it comes to dubbing into Arabic.